xcsp3team/PyCSP3-models/realistic/BACP/README.md

 Problem 30 of the CSPLib.

-BACP is to design a balanced academic curriculum by assigning periods to courses in a way that the academic load of each period is balanced, i.e., as similar as possible .
+BACP is to design a balanced academic curriculum by assigning periods to courses in a way that the academic load of each period is balanced, i.e., as similar as possible.

 ## Data Example
   10.json